Executive (novel)

 Executive is a novel by Piers Anthony published in 1985.

 Plot summary

-Executive is a novel in which Hope Hubris is the liberal Tyrant of Jupiter.
+Executive is a novel in which Hope Hubris is the liberal Tyrant in control of Jupiter.

 Reception

 Dave Langford reviewed Executive for White Dwarf #82, and stated that "The allegory can get wearying: this is presumably why the book is pepped up with massive doses of the weird exercise (combined arm-wrestling, origami and dialectical analysis) which is the author's version of sex."